35 Examples of Personal Goals You Need to Set (Updated 2023)

 Drink more water-less pop or juice

 I totally get that plain water is just boring and icky.
-Trust me I know.
-We want flavour dammit.
-Why not try adding some lemon, ginger, mint, cucumber or whatever tickles your fancy.
+Trust me, I know.
+We want flavor, dammit.
+Why not add some lemon, ginger, mint, cucumber, or whatever tickles your fancy?

-Water is not only very hydrating but it absolutely mandatory for our joints, oxygen, energy and so much more!
+Water is not only very hydrating but is also absolutely mandatory for our joints, oxygen, energy, and so much more!

 Eliminate late-night snacking

 I know you just groaned.
 Sorry.
-I’m the worst when it comes to this because I work up until 10 pm some nights and I want snacks!
-If you eat a nice big healthy meal at dinner time, you’ll be less apt to reach for those Doritos at 9 pm.
+I’m the worst when it comes to this because I work until 10 p.m. some nights, and I want snacks!
+If you eat a nice big healthy meal at dinner, you’ll be less apt to reach for those Doritos at 9 p.m.

 Substitute donuts for healthier treats

-Ok I know you already hate me (right after the no more pizza, reduce sugar and stop late night snacking) but do you need to have a donut daily?
+Okay, I know you already hate me (right after the no-more-pizza, reduce-sugar, and stop late-night snacking), but do you need to have a donut daily?
 I think not.
-Stopping at that drive thru coffee place for coffee is fine.
-But no more donuts.
+Stopping at that drive-thru coffee place for coffee is fine, but no more donuts.

 Try Yoga or Pilates

 If you already exercise at home, why not try something new?
-Yoga is a fabulous way to stretch out that body, it’s great for posture and balance too.
-You can still get an amazing workout in with Yoga or Pilates.
+Yoga is a fabulous way to stretch out your body, and it’s great for posture and balance, too.
+You can still get an amazing workout with yoga or Pilates.

 I hope you liked those examples of personal goals though I’m sure you didn’t like the no-sugar one.
 Sorry?